sindresorhus/sindresorhus.github.com/source/content/apps/today.md

 ---===---
 ```

+#### How do I add a calendar

+[Add the calendar to the built-in Calendar app](https://support.apple.com/guide/calendar/add-or-delete-calendar-accounts-icl4308d6701/mac) and then enable it in the Today settings.

 #### How can I open meeting links (Google Meet, Zoom, Microsoft Teams, etc.) in a specific browser?

 Check out my free [Velja app](https://sindresorhus.com/velja).
 It has built-in support for this without any setup.
 It can even open links to Zoom and Microsoft Teams directly in their desktop app.